-The Nikon D3400 and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in August 2016 and February 2014.
+The Nikon D3400 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in August 2016 and February 2014.
 The D3400 is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

-An illustration of the physical size and weight of the Nikon D3400 and the Sony A6000 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Nikon D3400 and the Sony A6000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D3400 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (34 percent) than the Nikon D3400.
 Moreover, the A6000 is markedly lighter (23 percent) than the D3400.
 In this context, it is worth noting that neither the D3400 nor the A6000 are weather-sealed.